Editing a Sunrise or Sunset Scene Part One

 This is down to personal choice.
 I shoot RAW as the file format can hold more information of the image.
-So when taking your images home after a nice sunset or sunrise information can be adjusted using a software editor.
+So when taking your pictures home after a beautiful sunset or sunrise data can be adjusted using a software editor.
 Photoshop, Lightroom or Capture One Pro are popular choices.
 JPEG holds less information on a file so it will be pretty much shown as it is (i.e. the camera software has edited and adjusted the image for you.

 Make your choice over which file format to use.
 If you have decided to use RAW then make sure the camera you will be purchasing can also process RAW files.
-If you are going to read and follow some of the guides here, then i recommend you purchase a camera that can process RAW files as you will not get the same results using JPEG, especially when shooting a sunrise or sunset scene when facing in the direction of the sun.
+If you are going to read and follow some of the guides here, then I recommend you purchase a camera that can handle RAW data as you will not get the same results using JPEG, especially when shooting a sunrise or sunset scene when facing in the direction of the sun.

-As a basic need for landscape photography, you should have the following equipment to get you started:
+As a primary need for landscape photography, you should have the following equipment to get you started:

-- Remote Shutter Button – This is really handy to have in your bag.
-Especially when shooting low light scenes like night photography etc. I recommend buying a rieless type.
+- Remote Shutter Button – This is handy to have in your bag.
+Especially when shooting low light scenes like night photography etc. I recommend buying a wireless type.
 It is far better than a wired one, especially when the wind picks up.

-- Cleaning Equipment – Essential especially when at the beach and there is a lot of spray around.
-A cloth that does not scratch your lens is essential and some fluid specially made for cleaning lenses.
+- Cleaning Equipment – Essential especially when at the beach and there is a lot of sea spray around.
+A cloth that does not scratch your lens is essential, and some fluid specially made for cleaning lenses.

-- Lenses – If using a dslr, you may want to think about the lens you will be needing.
-When shooting landscapes, it is best to use the widest lens available to you.
-They come in both forms, either a zoom (i.e. 28-70mm) type or a prime (fixed focus i.e. 21mm).
-I prefer a prime lens due to the sharpness of them over a zoom lens but this is dependant on your budget.
-It is also handy to carry a telephoto for those close ups too.
+- Lenses – If using a DSLR, you may want to think about the lens you will be needing.
+When shooting landscapes, it is best to use the most extensive lens available to you.
+They come in both forms, either a zoom (i.e. 28-70mm) type or a prime (fixed focus, i.e. 21mm).
+I prefer a prime lens due to the sharpness of them over a zoom lens, but this is dependant on your budget.
+It is also handy to carry a telephoto for those close-ups too.

-More can be added but this is just something to get anyone started.
-More information about other items will be added in a later guide. all of the items can be purchased anywhere online or locally.
+More can be added, but this is something to get anyone started.
+More information about other items will be added in a later guide.
+All of the equipment can be purchased anywhere online, or locally.

 Good question.
-It really depends on your style.
-Some people prefer to face ninety degrees away from the sun, others facing behind & the more daring face the direction of the sun.
-I normally face ninety degrees from the sun if it is too strong.
-Ensuring i have a lens hood fitted to prevent any lens flare.
-When the sun falls the strength of the sun will decrease so i will start to face the sun.
-If on a very strong evening where the rays of the sun are still around behind me, i will also face this direction for a lovely pinkish tone in the sky.
-When the twilight hours have set in i return to face where the sun has set for more colours.
+It depends on your style.
+Some people prefer to face ninety degrees away from the sun, others facing behind & the more bold face among us the direction of the sun.
+I usually face ninety degrees from the sun if it is too strong.
+Ensuring I have a lens hood fitted to prevent any lens flare.
+When the sun falls the strength of the sun will decrease, so I will start to face the sun.
+If on a powerful evening where the rays of the sun are still around behind me, I will also meet this direction for a lovely pinkish tone in the sky.
+When the twilight hours have set in, I return to face where the sun has set for more colours.